onnx/tensorflow-onnx/README.md

     with open("/tmp/model.onnx", "wb") as f:
         f.write(model_proto.SerializeToString())
 ```

 ### Creating custom op mappings from python

-For complex custom ops that require graph rewrites or input / attribute rewrites using the python interface to insert a custom op will be the eaiest way to accomplish the task.
+For complex custom ops that require graph rewrites or input / attribute rewrites using the python interface to insert a custom op will be the easiest way to accomplish the task.
 A dictionary of name->custom_op_handler can be passed to tf2onnx.tfonnx.process_tf_graph.
 If the op name is found in the graph the handler will have access to all internal structures and can rewrite that is needed.
 For example [examples/custom_op_via_python.py]():

 ```
 import tensorflow as tf
 import tf2onnx